Ijtihad: Modern era

 Remarkably, all these reformers shared common points of contact in Hijaz and a network of scholars with a Hijazi-Yemeni centre.
 Shah Waliullah Dehlawi and Muhammad Hayat as-Sindi were pupils of Muhammad Ibn Ibrahim Al Kurrani Al Kurdi as well as connected to Ibrahim Ibn Hasan Al Kurrani Al Kurdi (d.
 1690) and AbuI-Baqa' al-Hasan ibn 'Ali al- Ajami (d.
 1702).
 Al-Sanusi is also linked with these scholars via his teacher al-Badr b.
 'Amir al-Mi'dani who was a student of Al-Sindi as well as via other independent chains.
 Al-Shawkani is connected to Ibrahim Al-Kurrani via his teacher Yusuf Ibn Muhammad.

 Outside these circles, some scholars amongst traditional Sufi circles were also in favour of Ijtihad.
 These included the prominent Ottoman Hanafite jurist Ibn Abidin (1784-1836) who is a scholarly authoritaty for even Hanafites of the Taqleed camp.
 Ibn Abidin employed Ijtihad in order to issue fatwas, using reasoning and believed that ijtihad was acceptable to use in certain circumstances.
 According to Ibn Abidin, Hanafite Muftis should look up to rulings of Abu Hanifa, then Abu Yusuf, then Shaybani, then Zufar and then some lesser jurists for fatwas.
 However, if a previous Hanafi scholar hasn't found an answer to the issue, then he should employ Ijtihad to solve the novel issue.
 According to Ibn Abidin, it is not obligatory to follow a particular mad'hab as well.

 Contemporary debates over Ijtihad

-On the issue of existence of Mujtahids and continuity of Ijtihad, contemporary scholarship are divided into two camps:
+On the issue of existence of Mujtahids and continuity of Ijtihad, contemporary scholarship are divided into two diametric camps, and a third moderate camp: